helix-editor/helix/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/helix.svg)](https://repology.org/project/helix/versions)

-## Gnome `.desktop` file support
+## Adding Helix to your desktop environment

-If you are installing from source, to use Helix in the Gnome desktop environment you will need to copy the provided `.desktop` file:
+If installing from source, to use Helix in desktop environments that supports [XDG desktop menu](https://specifications.freedesktop.org/menu-spec/menu-spec-latest.html), including Gnome and KDE, copy the provided `.desktop` file to the correct folder:

 ```bash
 cp contrib/Helix.desktop ~/.local/share/applications
 ```

-To use another terminal than the default `gnome-terminal` you will need to modify the `.desktop` file.
+To use another terminal than the default, you will need to modify the `.desktop` file.
 For example, to use `kitty`:

 ```bash
 sed -i "s|Exec=hx %F|Exec=kitty hx %F|g" ~/.local/share/applications/Helix.desktop